slugbyte/whip.nvim/README.md

 * `:WhipFindFile` calls `whip.find_file()`
 * `:WhipFindGrep` calls `whip.find_grep()`

+## CHECKHEALTH
+Run `:checkhealth whip` to check for trouble with your configuration

 ## NOTE
 whip.nvim creates a `.whip.json` in your whip `dir` to keep track of